ippontech/blog-usa/posts/centralized-rules-execution-server.md

 ## The solution
-We decided to use a centralized rules execution engine based on Jboss Drools (Kie execution server) to make the rules engine a loosely coupled application, to maintain the rules outside of the business application, and to make the rules engine available to other applications in the organization which have similar use cases.
+We decided to use a centralized rules execution engine based on Jboss Drools (KIE execution server) to make the rules engine a loosely coupled application, to maintain the rules outside of the business application, and to make the rules engine available to other applications in the organization which have similar use cases.

-Kie execution server can be used to instantiate and execute rules via Rest, JMS or Java client side applications.
+KIE execution server can be used to instantiate and execute rules via Rest, JMS or Java client side applications.
 It supports runtime updates to the rules.